-How to make a great, classic creamy potato salad, worthy of any Summer BBQ!
-With lots of options to tweak it to your taste.
+This classic creamy potato salad is worthy of any Summer BBQ!
+This is an old-fashioned potato salad, with eggs and pickles and with lots of options to tweak it to your taste.

-My best potato salad includes yellow-fleshed potatoes, a creamy mayonnaise-based dressing, lots of chopped, hard-boiled egg, celery, some red onion and a bit of finely diced dill pickle.
+This classic creamy potato salad is everything I want when I crave potato salad.
+It’s made with yellow-fleshed potatoes, a creamy mayonnaise-based dressing, lots of chopped, hard-boiled egg, celery, some red onion and a bit of finely diced dill pickle.

 Potatoes: I almost always use yellow-flesh, Yukon Gold potatoes.
 White-fleshed red potatoes are another good option, as they also hold their shape will and won’t get mushy when boiled.
 Be sure to cut your potatoes into equal-sized pieces, so they will cook evenly.
 Cut your potato chunks slightly larger than you want your finished chunks in the potato salad to be.